 Hip Protector: wear a hip protector when walking outdoors.
 A hip protector is a lightweight belt or pants that have shields to guard the hips to give you added protection should a fall occur.

 Carry sand: carry a small bag of grit, sand, salt, cat litter—in your pocket or purse so that if you must cross a particularly icy section you can sprinkle some grit first.

 Cane or Urban Poles: use a cane, a set of Urban Poles, or ski poles to help with balance.
 Attach an ice pick to the end of your cane or poles for added stability.

-Buddy System: always walk with a friend.
+Buddy System: walk with a friend or family member.
 Canadian winters are unpredictable and for your safety, you should always walk with another person.
 Let others know which route you will be taking and when you expect to be home again.